geopython/pycsw.org/development/rfc/rfc-4.md

 - proper use of HTTP status codes
 - proper use of HTTP request/response headers
 - `UnHarvest` operation
-- use of temporal predicates for query and presentation.
+- use of temporal predicates for query and presentation

 Catalogue Services 3.0 - General Model ([OGC 12-168r5](https://portal.opengeospatial.org/files/?artifact_id=61522&version=1)) encompasses numerous changes (hence the major version change) to Catalogue Services overall.
 This RFC (and pycsw) focuses exclusively on the HTTP Protocol Binding.